erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 The efficient advection schemes for dry and moist scalars exploit the substages of the time advancing RK3 scheme by using lower order schemes in the first two substages and the solver's choice of scheme in the final stage.
-Based on runtimes in the scalar advection routine, the approximate computational savings for the scalar advection schemes are as follows when using efficient advection option: 58% for Upwind_3rd, 30% for Centered_4th, 35% for Upwind_5th, 28% for Centered_6th, 59% for WENO3, 60% for WENOZ3, 63% for WENOMZQ3, 45% for WENO5, and 47% for WENOZ5.
+Based on CPU-only runtimes on Perlmutter for the scalar advection routine, the approximate computational savings for the scalar advection schemes are as follows when using efficient advection option: roughly 30% for Centered_4th and Centered_6th, 35% for Upwind_5th, roughly 45% for WENO5 and WENOZ5, and roughly 60% for Upwind_3rd, WENO3, WENOZ3, and WENOMZQ3.

 Diffusive Physics